2016-SEP-16: Reviewer of the new "Brigit Jones'' movie complained that Brigit didn't consider abortion:

 The supporters of Bernie Sanders may have a profound influence on the election of the next president.
 Many have said that they are planning to not vote.
 If they did vote for Clinton, it would make her election almost certain.

-The topic of abortion access will probably play an increasing role during the lead-up to the vote on NOV-08.
+The topic of abortion access will probably play an increasing role during the lead-up to the vote on NOV-08 and after the election.